Is Onion Low FODMAP? A Complete Guide to Onions and Substitutes

 FODMAP stacking with onion substitutes

-One quick caution.
-Each of these substitutes is low FODMAP on its own at the listed serving, but they do still contain small amounts of FODMAPs.
-If you pile chives, scallion greens, and leek greens into the same dish in large quantities, you can stack your way over threshold.
+One caution.
+Each of these substitutes is low FODMAP on its own at the listed serving, but they still contain small amounts of FODMAPs.
+Piling chives, scallion greens, and leek greens into the same dish in large quantities can stack over threshold.
 That's true of any low-FODMAP ingredient.
 The dose is what makes it safe, and portions add up across a meal.

-Tracking what you eat and how your gut responds is the fastest way to see these patterns.
-That's the whole reason we're building FODMAP Tracker.
+Tracking what you eat and how your gut responds is the fastest way to see these patterns, which is the whole reason FODMAP Tracker exists.

 Building a weeknight dinner without onion